 Many of these tests are also unreliable and can lead to very misleading results.
 If you would like to be tested for a genetic disorder then you should talk to your doctor about this in more detail.

-The information obtained from genetic testing can have a profound impact on your life.
-Genetic counselling is available to anyone undergoing, or thinking of undergoing, any form of genetic testing.
+The information obtained from genetic testing can have a profound impact on your life so you may be referred to a genetic counsellor Genetic counselling is available to anyone undergoing, or thinking of undergoing, any form of genetic testing.
 Genetic counselling is not a psychological therapy.
 It aims to provide you with all the information you need to make a decision about whether you should have a genetic test.

 Genetic counselling may include information about: